securing/SCSVS/README.md

 ## Severity of the risk

 Threat modeling and risk analysis are important parts of the security assessment.
-Threat modeling allows to discover the potential threats and their risk impact.
-The aim of risk analysis is to identify security risks and determine their severity which allows to prioritize them in the mitigation process.
+Threat modeling allows discovering potential threats and their risk impact.
+The aim of risk analysis is to identify security risks and determine their severity, which allows the team to prioritize them in the mitigation process.

 The SCSVS does not include the severity of the risks related to the requirements.
 Even though there are multiple methodologies to assess the severity, each application is unique and so are the threat actors, their goals, and the impact of a breach.

-Moreover, the requirements cannot be uniquely linked to the security risks as many risks can refer to one requirement and many requirements can refer to one risk.
+Moreover, the requirements cannot be uniquely linked to the security risks, as many risks can refer to one requirement and many requirements can refer to one risk.

-We recommend to determine the severity of the risks related with the requirements when performing the security assessment using SCSVS standard.
+We recommend determining the severity of the risks related with the requirements when performing the security assessment using SCSVS standard.

 We recommend [Common Vulnerability Scoring System (CVSS)](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator), a free and open industry standard for assessing the severity of security vulnerabilities.